Joyoem/mt-exercise-02/README.md

 This repo shows how to train neural language models using [Pytorch example code](https://github.com/pytorch/examples/tree/master/word_language_model).
 Thanks to Emma van den Bold, the original author of these scripts.

+# File Path Replacement（download_data.sh）:
+Replace the part of the `wget` download by copying the file directly from your path `/Users/1uckyeom/mt-exercise-02/tatanic_harrypotte.txt` to the target directory.
+Replaced all filenames like `tales.txt` and `tales.preprocessed.txt` with `tatanic_harrypotte.txt` and `tatanic_harrypotte.preprocessed.txt`

 # Requirements

 - This only works on a Unix-like system, with bash.